zvanderbosch/nightskies_fork/README.md

    - `Flat_B`: Name of master flat file used to calibrate B-band images
    - `Curve`: Name of linearity response curve file used to calibrated images
    - `Processor`: Name of data processor with an **underscore** between first initial and last name (e.g. J_Doe)
-   - `Central_Az`: Azimuth coordinate to place at the center of final panoramic graphics
+   - `Central_AZ`: Azimuth coordinate to place at the center of final panoramic graphics
    - `Location`: Descriptive park name (e.g. Rocky_Mountain_NP), using **underscores** instead of spaces

 ## Running the Pipeline